Roasted grapes are a sweet treat, and perfect for a grape appetizer, dessert or a charcuterie tray.

 Vanilla and Balsamic Roasted Grapes – Gnom Gnom

-- Place the grapes onto a cookie sheet ( keep the grapes on the vine in a bunch)
+Place the grapes onto a cookie sheet.
+(We kept the grapes on the vine in a bunch)

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!